vespakoen/docs/controllers.md

 <a name="bundle-controllers"></a>
 ## Bundle Controllers

 Creating controllers that belong to bundles is just as simple as creating your application controllers.
-Just prefix the controller calss name with the name of the bundle, so if your bundle is named "admin", your controller classes would look like this:
+Just prefix the controller class name with the name of the bundle, so if your bundle is named "admin", your controller classes would look like this:

 **Creating a bundle controller class:**